 Nonadvertising Voice Calls and Text Messages to Wireless Numbers.
 On March 27, 2014, the FCC issued two rulings under TCPA clarifying that in certain circumstances, a sender may rely on third-party intermediaries to obtain consumers' consent to receive administrative text messages and prerecorded phone calls on their cell phones, and exempting package delivery service messages from certain TCPA requirements where specified conditions are met.
 The FCC also clarified that text-based social networks may rely on consumers' consent obtained and conveyed by an intermediary to send administrative text messages related to the service.
 [See In re Cargo Airline Assoc., CG No. 02-278, FCC 14-32 (Mar.
-27, 2014)] and In re GroupMe, Inc., CG No. 02-278, FCC 14-33 (Mar.
 27, 2014)].